Updated November 2024

 5. Invest in a syndicate

-Syndication is an established method for raising capital to purchase one property.
-You trade access to your capital for an equity position in the general partnership formed to purchase an existing property.
-You are a limited partner who receives passive income and has no oversight or management responsibility.
+Syndication is an established method for raising capital from multiple investors to purchase one property.
+You trade access to your capital for an equity position in the general partnership formed to purchase an asset.
+You are a limited partner (LP) who receives passive income and has no oversight or management responsibility.

 One of the more famous syndication deals took place in 1961.
 New York developer Harry Helmsley raised $33 million (approximately $282 million in current dollars) from over 3,000 individual investors to help him purchase the Empire State Building.
 The average investment was about $10,000.

-Like a private debt fund or core/core-plus deal, a syndicate can diversify your current source of income or replace an existing investment for one with a higher yield.
+Participating in a syndicate deal can diversify your current source of income or replace an existing investment for one with a higher yield.

 6. Participate in a “mini-IPO”